AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/extensibility-assertion-hooks.md

 ---
 Introduction
 ------------
-Another way to extend Bellatrix is to use the assertions hooks.
+Another way to extend BELLATRIX is to use the assertions hooks.
 This is how the BDD logging is implemented.
 For example, some of the available hooks are:
 - **AssertExecutionTimeUnderEvent** - an event executed before **AssertExecutionTimeUnder** method
 - **AssertContentContainsEvent** - an event executed before **AssertContentContains** method
 - **AssertContentTypeEvent** - an event executed before **AssertContentType** method

 You need to implement the event handlers for these events and subscribe them.
-Bellatrix gives you again a shortcut- you need to create a class and inherit the **AssertExtensionsEventHandlers** class
+BELLATRIX gives you again a shortcut- you need to create a class and inherit the **AssertExtensionsEventHandlers** class
 In the example, **DebugLogger** is called for each assertion event printing to Debug window what the method is verifying.
 You can call external logging provider, modify the response, etc. The options are limitless.

 Example